-Donald Trump Jr. Met Russian Accused of Laundering $1.4 Billion
+Donald Trump Jr. Met Man Accused of Laundering $1.4 Billion In Russian Money

 Ike Kaveladze, who works for the oligarch who arranged the June 2016 in Trump Tower, he was found by the feds using shell companies to move money in the the ’90s for Russians.